4MAT

 Innovative/Imaginative Interested in personal meaning and making connections.
 They prefer to have reasons for learning.
 Ideally, reasons that connect new information with personal experience and establish that information’s usefulness in daily life.

-Analytic Interested in acquiring facts in order to deepen their of concepts and processes.
+Analytic Interested in acquiring facts in order to deepen their understanding of concepts and processes.
 Prefer to Listen to and think about information, seek facts, and think things through.

 Common Sense interested in how things work; they want to “get in and try it”